diamondcodebase/diamondcodebase/README.md

 ## Self-Introduction ##
 Hello👋, my name is Diamond💎 (@diamond_dai)
 I love coding and new technology.
-My habits are playing soccer, basketball and running.
+My habits are playing soccer, basketball, video games, board games and running.
-I have been a software developer/designer for over 6 years, and currently looking for a new job.
+I have been a software developer/solution architect for over 6 years, and currently looking for a new job.
 I’m currently join the software development and DevOps courses in CourseCareers.
 Throughout the courses, I am learning GoLang, React.js And I am studying about machine learning and AI.